fescobar96/Crime-Prediction-in-San-Francisco/README.md

 #### Model

 *XGBoost* is a gradient boosting algorithm that tends to perform better than most stand-alone ensemble algorithms, and it requires minimum data preprocessing.
 Unlike *random forest* that works by creating decision trees parallelly, *XGBoost* sequentially creates decision trees and tries to minimize errors through gradient descent.

-talk about defining score metrics MAE and R^2, latex code of those definitions.

 ------